Lilogre1/toddfphylo563/ReproducibleScript.md

 ### Step 10 - compare trees

-As seen in the above .rmd file, the Robinson–Foulds distance between the rooted Neighbor-Joining and IQ-TREE topologies was:
+As seen in the above .rmd file, the Robinson-Foulds distance between the rooted Neighbor-Joining and IQ-TREE topologies was:

 ```text
 RF distance = 10